C2SM-RCM/emiproc/docs/source/tutos/tutorials.rst

 If you want to start using emiproc, we recommend beginning with the tutorials below.
 They will guide you through the main features of emiproc.

-Additionally many examples of using emiproc can be found Additionally, many examples of using emiproc can be found in the GitHub repository.
+Additionally, many examples of using emiproc can be found in the GitHub repository.

 Examples
 --------